TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-02-03-3-signs-your-project-is-becoming-legacy-mock-rottening.md

 ### Want to read more about this topic?

 * Check out practical write-up with examples by Frank de Jonge - [Testing without mocking frameworks](https://blog.frankdejonge.nl/testing-without-mocking-frameworks/)
+* Are you mocking event dispatcher?
+[Stop mocking it](https://doeken.org/blog/stop-mocking-about-event-dispatcher) with Doeke Norg

 ## One Step at a Time